Because visual novels are cool and I like them.

 Okay, so I love visual novels and I love writing.
 But I have not written a visual novel or even so much as attempted anything of the sort.
 I write novels, I write short stories, I write game reviews, I write about video game news, and I write these introspective, personal, and lengthy essays, but not visual novels, even though I know it is easier to do so now that it has ever been.
 Why is this?
 Well… it’s because I’m lazy.
 Because I’m busy with studying and work.
 And because I am writing a bunch of other stuff.

 Assuming I don’t take my hammer and go ♪Pon♪ ♪Pon♪ ♪Pon♪ on my noggin until I can’t think no more, or fall into crippling debt, I will do it.
 I will write a visual novel, commission the assets, and release it for the world to enjoy.
 But the visual novel I want to make, my dream visual novel, would be a momentous effort that I am not willing to take at this moment, and before I take that on, I want to finish The Saga of Dawn and Dusk, my regular non-visual text-only novel series.
-And between Psycho Bullet Festival 2222: The Permutations of Abigale Quinlan, Psycho Shatter 2000: Black Vice Mania, The Dominance of Abigale Quinlan, Psycho Shatter Alternative: Maples Loves Senpai Kiwami, and Abigale Quinlan Strikes Again, it’s gonna be a hot minute till I’m through with all that shit.
+And between Psycho Bullet Festival 2222: The Permutations of Abigale Quinlan, Psycho Shatter 2000: Black Vice Mania, The Dominance of Abigale Quinlan, and Psycho Shatter Alternative: Maples Loves Senpai Kiwami, it’s gonna be a hot minute till I’m through with all that shit.

 Once that is done, then I will hop on the visual novel bandwagon with a project I’ve tentatively named (as if everything I’m discussing here isn’t tentative) Psycho Shatter: Vice Novus, or Psycho Shatter VN.
 Until then, however, I’ll just keep playing the things other people have made.